Yaegs6/FernetwJSON/README.md

 # FernetwJSON
-Encryption and Decryption methods using fernet keys
+Encryption and Decryption functions using fernet keys

-This is two short methods that encrypt/decrypt a json file using a fernet key.
+These are two short functions that encrypt/decrypt a json file using a fernet key.
 Use the 'pip install cryptography' command to install the necessary libraries.